-- (a) Street-facing portions of Levels 1, 4, 5, and 6.
-These portions must be screened by a minimum of 15 feet of floor area in depth. - (b) Street-facing portions of Levels 2 and 3 and the portions of all levels that are not street-facing.
-These portions must be screened through the use of panels, solid walls, or other architectural elements that also obscure sloping ramps and headlights length from view.
-Screening may include architectural grill work or other materials that provide ventilation.
-The garage is not required to be fully enclosed to satisfy this condition. - (6) Loading. - (a) Two medium-sized loading spaces are required. - (b) Loading spaces must be located within a parking structure, but maneuvering into and out of loading spaces may occur within an alley. - (j) Floor Area Ratio.
-The maximum floor area ratio for a Special Project is 11.4 to 1.
+(b) Tandem parking is not required to be valet operated. (c) No more than 15 percent of required parking may be tandem spaces.
+(5) A maximum of 6 stories of parking may be located above-grade and must be screened in accordance with the following: (a) Street-facing portions of Levels 1, 4, 5, and 6.
+These portions must be screened by a minimum of 15 feet of floor area in depth. (b) All portions not screened by floor area.
+These portions mus be screened through the use of panels, or other architectural elements that also obscure sloping ramps and headlights length from view.
+Screening may include architectural gril work or other materials that provide ventilation.
+The garage is not required to be fully enclosed to satisfy this condition.
+(6) Loading. (a) Two medium-sized loading spaces are required. (b) Loading spaces must be located within a parking structure but maneuvering into and out of loading spaces may occur within an alley. (i) Floor Area Ratio.
+The maximum floor area ratio for a Special Project is 11.4 to 1. (j) Signage.
+(1) One attached sign is allowed above a height of 70 feet.
+(1) One attached sign is allowed above a height of 70 feet.
+(2) An attached sign located above 70 feet in height may not be back-lit and any illumination must be directed toward the building façade.
+(3) Maximum size of an attached sign above 70 feet in height is 80 square feet.
+(I) Housing units located within 1,000 feet of a light-rail station line must utilized measures for noise abatement and control to achieve an interior auditory environment no to exceed a day- night average sound level of 45 decibels through measures that may include: (1) site orientation or layout for buildings to serve as a noise shield; (2) integration of a buffer, barrier, or open space or other site layout measures;